 7.2.1 A Club bank account (or accounts) shall be opened and maintained.

-7.2.2 An appropriate payment system will be maintained which employs an appropriate level of control, such as the joint signatures of the Treasurer and another Officer of the Club nominated by the General Committee.
+7.2.2 An appropriate payment system will be maintained which employs an appropriate level of control, such as the joint signatures of the Finance Director and another Director of the Club agreed with the General Committee.

 7.3 Club expenditure

-7.3.1 All expenditure will be undertaken in line with the Expenditure Criteria, which will be maintained by the Committee.
+7.3.1 All expenditure will be undertaken in line with the Expenditure Criteria, which will be maintained by the Directors and reviewed with the Committee.
 Any material changes of the Expenditure Criteria will only come into effect after the appropriate notice to the club membership.

 7.3.2 It is not within the club’s remit to provide general and comprehensive funding for individuals who wish to race but the club would welcome the opportunity to provide ‘some’ funding for certain young riders to whom it will make all the difference.
 A small amount should be allocated within the annual budget but with a caveat that it will only be used for expenditure in line with the requirement and reviewed on a case by case basis.
 A similar funding principle would be followed for more senior riders who wish to race, but the funding in those cases would specifically be on a ‘contribution only’ basis and only in very exceptional circumstances.

-7.3.4 No club member can approve their own expenses, nor make a payment to themselves or interested party.
+7.3.4 No Director or club member can approve their own expenses, nor make a payment to themselves or interested party.

 7.3.5 Dual signatory on all payments over £300, inc electronic banking.